BrawnyClover/DigitRecognizerPureCSharp/README.md

 # DigitRecognizer
-MNIST algorithm developed with c#
+MNIST algorithm developed with and only pure c#